 Originally published January 2018, this article has been updated to include destinations featured in Dan Brown’s most recent novel Origin.

-Dan Brown, the best-selling author of The Da Vinci Code, was recently here in Kansas City to talk about his new book, Origin.
+Dan Brown, the best-selling author of The Da Vinci Code, was recently hosted here in Kansas City by Rainy Day Books to talk about his new book, Origin.
 After a few remarks, the creator of character Robert Langdon spent most of his time interacting with a packed house in an extended Q&A session.

-With the exception of his latest book that is still a work in progress, I’ve read all of Dan Brown’s novels.
+Including his latest book, Origin, I’ve read all of Dan Brown’s novels.
 (Yes, even the two that don’t feature the Harris tweed jacketed Professor Langdon.)
 While the places in his books (and on this list) are real, some aspects are fictionalized.
 After all, Dan Brown is a novelist, not a historian.
 Be careful to separate fact from fiction!

 Pro Tip: Rainy Day Books is a Kansas City-based, independent bookseller that’s been in business since 1975, when Amazon was just a river in South America.
 Check out the world-class talent they bring to Kansas City in the upcoming events section of their website.
 I love Amazon, but what has the world’s biggest online bookstore done to deliver 90 minutes of in-person time with your favorite author?
 Exactly!

 [table id=15 /]

 Dan Brown Books in Order

 Whether part of his wildly popular Robert Langdon series, or not, this is the order in which Dan Brown’s books were published:

 - *Digital Fortress (1998)